 A Nature Discovery Center would enable us to reach people of all ages and abilities.
 By offering a gateway to the outdoors, we can encourage more people to explore, learn about, and enjoy our unique natural surroundings.
 For those who are physically unable to access our trails or simply afraid to do so, this would provide a welcoming, fully-accessible space to ask questions, gather information, or simply sit while surrounded by trees and the sounds of birds.
 We envision a gathering spot for nature lovers of all varieties: a place to meet, learn, relax, and exchange ideas.

 This idea is not new to the Land Trust.
 Establishing a Nature Discovery Center has been part of our organizational vision for over 25 years and throughout that time a variety of locations have been explored.
 However, none were determined to address community needs, largely because each proposed location was disconnected from natural spaces and Land Trust trails.
 Over the last couple of years, Land Trust leadership continued to investigate potential locations on Land Trust properties.
 Site evaluation considered factors such as accessibility, proximity to our primary service area, connection to land trust trails, topography, available utilities, and environmental impact.
-A site on Monte Sano Nature Preserve at the corner of Bankhead Parkway and Tollgate Road has been identified as the ideal location.
+A site on Monte Sano Nature Preserve near the corner of Bankhead Parkway and Toll Gate Road (as indicated on the map below) has been identified as the ideal location.
 Not only is it centrally located to best serve our community, but it is also a site heavily overrun with invasive species, particularly Japanese honeysuckle.
 In fact, the honeysuckle is so pervasive in this area that native vegetation has been choked out and the trees are unable to regenerate.
 While preparing the site for the Nature Discovery Center, we plan to revitalize the surrounding area by removing substantial amounts of invasive species and restoring native flora so it can once again flourish.

 The Nature Discovery Center